wiheto/dfcbenchmarker/README.md

 }
 ```

 The final pipeline dictionary alongside the `simulation` and `dfc` dictionaries is the `stats` dictionary.
-Here you can specify of how many samples should be generated from the MCMC (to be included in the posterior + the number discardeed).
+Here you can specify of how many samples should be generated from the MCMC (to be included in the posterior + the number discarded).
 Burn is the number discarded.

 ```python
 pipeline_params['stats'] = {